toggl/toggl_api_docs/chapters/workspaces.md

 ====================

 Workspace has the following properties

+* id: the id of the workspace (integer).
+This ID is globally unique.
 * name: the name of the workspace (string)
 * premium: If it's a pro workspace or not.
 Shows if someone is paying for the workspace or not (boolean)
 * admin: shows whether currently requesting user has admin access to the workspace (boolean)